SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 - FIRST, navigate to the "References" page of the species account (usually the last page on the left-hand menu of the account).
 Make sure "Order of Appearance" is selected (not Alphabetical).
   -- Example: Northern Flicker: https://birdsoftheworld.org/bow/species/norfli/cur/references

-- In the browser on the References page, go to File - Save As - HTML or Page Source, and save the single References file to: /L0/bow_refs/.
+- In the browser on the References page, with a Mac: go to File - Save As - HTML or Page Source (for Mac); or with Windows: Right-click on the page (make sure you are not clicking on a link), and "Save As" "Webpage - HTML Only".
+You will the single References HTML file to the Google Drive location: /bow_refs/.
 Save the file as: "Genus_species_bow_refs_VERSION". for "VERSION" replace with the last value in the species account doi.
 For example, for Northern Flicker, the BOW references filename would be: "Colaptes_auratus_bow_refs_bow.norfli.02.1.html"

 - In general, the best approach to entering the species' data is to open the BOW species account and just skim through it page by page (section by section, in order) for **capitalized species names (often Common Names)** and ***italicized species names (often Genus species)***; this should catch nearly all the entries and will add new ones we missed before.
 You may see other plain text terms like "passerines" or "corvids" and these refer to entire groups of species in an interaction - these are still important to record and should not be skipped.

 c) Enter interactions for the species you selected by designating the selected species in "species1_scientific" and "species1_common" in your file, and the species it interacts with in "species2_scientific" and "species2_common", based on evidence from Birds of the World Online.
 Refer to [**`AvianInteractionData_metadata.csv`**](AvianInteractionData_metadata.csv) for rules about how to enter each column, and the information below:

-**URLs & Notes**
+**Source URLs & Text Excerpts**
 - *Important:* you need to copy-paste the full URL for each URL page that has the source(s) of the interaction.
 Separate URLs are entered in separate rows if there are multiple BOW pages with information on the same interaction (e.g., “behavior” and “Introduction” pages for example).
-For separate locations of source information, each text pertaining to the interaction is copied into the corresponding notes column: notes for source, but on a separate row.

  - A full URL looks like this so that “behavior” is visible: https://birdsoftheworld-org.proxy2.cl.msu.edu/bow/species/gofwoo/cur/behavior.

 - Refer to the species1 account on Birds of the World Online.
 Note that the website contains a table of contents with different sections (Introduction, Systematics, Appearance, etc.).
 Most of the information relevant to species interactions will occur in a few of these (namely, Behavior, Breeding, Habitat).
 However, please skim through ALL SECTIONS to be sure we catch all interactions with other birds.

-- When entering information into the **notes** column, you must copy-paste enough sentences that capture the context of the interaction.
+- When entering information into the **text_excerpt** column, you must copy-paste enough sentences that capture the context of the interaction.
 Many times this is copying an entire paragraph.
 First, copy-paste the Section and Heading of the paragraph (e.g., "Behavior: Agonistic Behavior"), then copy-paste the paragraph that includes the interaction.
-You may have several rows with the same **notes** and **source_URL** because there are many pairwise interactions from the same text passage.
-If the passage of text copied in the Notes cells has an old species name, don't change it there.
+You may have several rows with the same **text_excerpt** and **source_URL** because there are many pairwise interactions from the same text passage. *If the passage of text copied in the **text_excerpt** cells has an old species name, don't change it there.
+The **text_excerpt** must be entered exactly as it appears in the original text*.
 Instead, indicate name changes in the **name_changes** column.

-- If there are more than 4 pages that an interaction is listed on, or you have more than 4 notes about an interaction, make a new line for the interaction, and continue adding additional notes to the second line.
-Do not add multiple URLs to a single cell.
-Make the n_studies number the same for both rows, since they are referencing the same interaction from the same article.
+- Do not add multiple URLs to a single cell.
+Each row should reflect the unique information from a URL and note combination.

 - You can also cite pictures and videos featured in the articles!
 If possible, get the direct link by right-clicking the image/video, or clicking on the image and following the highlighted link (it will usually be from Macaulay Library or eBird).
 If there is no direct URL, you may use the URL for the BOW page it was found on.
 For the note, copy any descriptions used in BOW about the image/video, or write a brief description about it.